Tamale Teaching Hospital: Infrastructural Development

-The hospital in 2012 had a donation of 335,000 Ghana cedis for the construction of an ultra modern Neonatal Intensive Care Unit (NICU).
+The hospital in 2012 had a donation of 335,000 Ghana cedis for the construction of an ultra-modern Neonatal Intensive Care Unit (NICU).
 The donation from MTN Ghana was in response to a need identified by Lord Paul Boateng and his wife when the visited the hospital in 2011.
 The completed units as of July 2015 have facilities to serve forty neonates and their mothers.
 It also contains office spaces as well as students' learning areas.
 The hospital secured a dedicated power cable from Akosombo to supply them with uninterpreted electricity.

 Governing Board

 An 11-member governing body for the Tamale Teaching Hospital was inaugurated on 28 February 2019.

 The members of the board include Mr. Mahmoud Hamid (Chairman), Dr. David Zawumya Kolbilla, Prof. Francis A. Abantanga, Mr. George A. Atampugre, Dr. Abass Adam, Mrs. Dangnikuu Evelyn-Eda.
 Others are Mr. Kuuri Karim, Pham.
 Hamid Abdulai, Nana Agyei Mensah, Justice Eric Baah and Clara Tia Sulemana.

+In April 2025, Dr. Abubakari Bawah Abdulai was appointed as the newly CEO of the Hospital succeeding Dr. Adam Atiku who was appointed in 2023 to continue the improvement of medical cares.